 Panelists may submit a research paper and/or research in progress abstract.

 Tracy Lucht (tlucht@iastate.edu) of Iowa State University is coordinating the panel competition.
+Authors of panel proposals will be notified in mid-July whether their panels have been accepted.

 RESEARCH IN PROGRESS